ACL Tear Treatment in Colorado: Your Guide to Recovery and Return to Playing Sports

 An ACL tear is one of the most common and frustrating knee injuries for athletes and active individuals.
 Whether you twisted your knee on the field or felt a sudden pop during a workout, knowing your treatment options and recovery path is key to getting back to what you love.

-At the Orthopaedic & Spine Center of the Rockies (OCR), our board-certified orthopedic surgeons and sports medicine specialists offer advanced ACL tear treatment options tailored to your activity level, goals, and long-term knee health.
+At the Orthopaedic & Spine Center of the Rockies (OCR), our fellowship-trained surgeons and sports medicine specialists offer ACL tear treatment tailored to your activity level, goals, and long-term knee health.

 What Is an ACL Tear?